jkampich1411/SpaceShooter_CD/README.md

 # SpaceShooter_CD
-The SpaceShooter of by CoderDojo
+The SpaceShooter by the CoderDojo